Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world, are ye subject to ordinances, (Touch not; taste not; handle not; Which all are to perish with the using;) after the commandments and doctrines of men?» (Col 2:20-22)

-Paul isn’t even here speaking of the things the bible forbids to eat, but things that man themselves have commanded not to eat.
-We never find Paul criticizing God’s law, we can only find him criticizing the traditions and laws of man.
-Unfortunately, because the worker of Satan has «transformed as the ministers of righteousness» Satan has found a way to make the Bible seem to attack God’s laws.
-(2.Cor.11,14) He is still the serpent sitting in the tree convincing man that it’s harmless to eat, that it’s harmless to break God’s command.
-He has convinced hoards of Christians that they will be free if they break them, that they are elevated above Gods law and therefore need not to keep them.
-Just like he said to Eve she would be as god if she ate.
-To be a god is to be your own judge rather being under someone else’s laws.
+Paul isn’t even here speaking of the things the bible forbids to eat, but things that men themselves have commanded not to eat.
+We never find Paul criticizing God’s law; we can only find him criticizing the traditions and laws of man.
+Unfortunately, because the worker of Satan has «transformed as the ministers of righteousness,» Satan has found a way to make the Bible seem to attack God’s laws.
+(2. Cor.
+11,14) He is still the serpent sitting in the tree, convincing man that it’s harmless to eat, that it’s harmless to break God’s command.
+He has convinced hordes of Christians that they will be free if they break them, that they are elevated above God’s law, and therefore need not keep them.
+Just like he said to Eve, she would be as god if she ate.
+To be a god is to be your own judge rather than being under someone else’s laws.
 He preaches that freedom is to break God’s law, or to eat that fruit.
-He uses these precious lessons of Paul to try to convince Christians they have a different meaning and that they prove God will be even happy if you now go against His laws.
-Not only happy but that we sin if we don’t.
+He uses these precious lessons of Paul to try to convince Christians that they have a different meaning and that they prove God will be even happier if you now go against His laws.
+Not only happy, but we sin if we don’t.
 What a deception.
-Christ words in regards to the law were so clear that they cannot be used against Him, leaving the followers of this misinterpretation of Paul to reject even to follow in Christ footsteps in regards to respecting God’s law.
-They follow “Paul” not “Christ”.
+Christ’s words regarding the law were so clear that they cannot be used against Him, leaving the followers of this misinterpretation of Paul to reject even following in Christ’s footsteps regarding respecting God’s law.
+They follow “Paul”, not “Christ”.
 To be a Christian is to follow in the steps of Christ.
-But little can be compared to many Christians today to the actual life of Christ which was in harmony with all of God’s laws.
+But few can be compared to the actual life of Christ, which was in harmony with all of God’s laws.
 He who kept the Sabbath Himself.
-He who was the living sabbath manifested, the word made flesh (Joh.1,1).
+He who was the living sabbath manifested, the word made flesh (Joh.
+1:1).

-Lastly, when the word «The Lord’s day» is used in the book of Revelation it is, according to scripture, but one day, the original Sabbath.
+Lastly, when the word «The Lord’s day» is used in the book of Revelation, it is, according to scripture, but one day, the original Sabbath.
 No other day is called the Lord’s day in the Bible.
 Sunday does not exist as a holy day in the Bible.

 Not one verse calls God’s Sabbath abolished.
 And even if Paul had claimed so, the rest of the Bible would call him a liar.
 Paul was not a lawgiver and had no power to abolish laws.
-Nor did the Jerusalem Council, neither did they claim to.
+Nor did the Jerusalem Council, nor did they claim to.
 They only tried to guide and unify the believers so that they could worship together…. on the Sabbath!
 They wanted the Gentiles to be “clean” from idol practices before joining in the togetherness.

 I wrote unto you in an epistle not to company with fornicators:

-Yet not altogether with the fornicators of this world, or with the covetous, or extortioners, or with idolaters; for then must ye needs go out of the world.
-But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not to eat. ( 1Co 5:9-11)
+Yet not altogether with the fornicators of this world, or with the covetous, or extortioners, or with idolaters; for then must yeneeds go out of the world.
+But now I have written unto you not to keepcompany, if any man that is called a brother be a fornicator, or covetous, or an idolater, or arailer , or a drunkard, or an extortioner; with suchan one no not to eat. ( 1Co 5:9-11)

 But it happened.